lscsoft/pcat/README.txt

    - Breakdown of observations by type;
    - Representation of the average observation of each type in time/frequency domain (depending on the type of analysis being performed);
-   - Database (pickled python list) containing all the observations of the run;
+   - Database (pickled python list) containing all the observations of the run plus useful metadata, such as GPS peak, SNR and peak frequency for time domain and GPS start/end for the segment in frequency domain analysis;
    - List of the segments analyzed and total analyzed time.
   Also, if doing a time-domain analysis, results include:
-   - Time series of all of the identified transients;
+   - Time series of identified transients, showing both raw time series and principal component-reconstructed waveforms;
    - Spectrograms for the representative transients;
    - Glitchgram showing the time distribution of the transients.
   If doing frequency domain analysis, results include:
-   - Plots of each segment's PSD.
+   - PSDs plots and principal component-reconstructed PSDs.

-  Extra information (one should not need to check these, but they might be useful):
+  Extra:
    - Plots of the first few (by default 10) principal components;
    - Matrix of the Principal Components, as a binary file (use with numpy.load());